10 interesting daytrips within an hour of Greenville, SC

 Caesars Head State Park

-Caesar’s Head State Park is one of the gems of the Upstate region – a definite addition to your must-do list.
+Caesar’s Head State Park is one of the gems of the Upstate region – a definite must-do if you love nature and hiking.
 The highlight here is the moderately challenging 2.2 mile hike to Raven Cliff Falls, a gorgeous 350 foot waterfall viewable via an observation deck.
+It’s worth the challenge to see the tallest waterfall in the state.
 Views are a bit far off in the distance, however, the leafy scenery surrounding the falls (particularly during the vibrant fall season) is what really sets this waterfall apart.

 Leaf peeping season…best time to visit Caesar’s Head!